Art and Iconography

 I am an active member of the San Francisco Chapter of the Construction

-Specifications Institute (CSI) and for several years have served as editor of its
+Specifications Institute (CSI).
+From 1998 through 2016 I served as editor of its

 newsletter "The Specifics," which you will find archived on the Chapter website.